Jepsodent/RoutineTodos/README.md

 ✨ Features
 Add new tasks

-Mark tasks as completed
+Edit Task

-Delete tasks
+Delete Task

-Responsive and clean UI
+Read Task (local storage)

 🚀 Tech Stack
-React (Functional Components + Hooks)
+React

 JavaScript

-HTML & CSS
+Tailwind

 🎯 Learning Objectives
 Learn how to create and manage React components

-Understand the use of useState for state management
+Understand the use of hooks for state management such as useReducer, useContext, useEffect

 Practice conditional rendering and basic list operations